What is Menorrhagia?

-Menorrhagia (pronounced men·uh·rey·jee·uh) is just a fancy word for heavy bleeding during your period.
+Don’t be intimidated by the word Menorrhagia (pronounced men·uh·rey·jee·uh), it is just a fancy word for heavy bleeding during your period.

-It’s normal for women to have completely different period lengths, but if your period lasts longer than seven days and soaks through your pad or tampon every hour on a consistent basis, you may want to check in with your doctor and look out for other symptoms:
+It’s normal for women to have completely different period lengths, but if your period lasts longer than seven days and soaks through your pad or tampon every hour on a consistent basis, you should check in with your doctor.
+Check in with your doctor if you experience any of these other symptoms:

 - Bleeding more heavily than usual